stylekit/stylekit.github.io/_posts/_temp/_2017-06-01_Simplicity.md

 		let idx:[Int] = event.index
 		/*Call a method that sets the UI components to the data at idx in repos.JSON*/ }else if event.type == .swipeRight && event.immediate.id == "repoDetail"{
-		Nav.view = Nav.getView("repo")/*Transition back to repo*/
+		/*Call method that collects data from UI and overrides the JSON element*/ Nav.view = Nav.getView("repo")/*Transition back to repo*/
 	}
 }

+This is just 1 event Handler for the entire App to test it quickly.
+This isn't sustainable in the long run as you build out the app.
+You can extract the event Logic into other methods.
+Or subclass the Views.
+I.e: `RepoView` you then specify to use this class in the JSON.

 ```
 #### CSS:
 ```